larriant/thephoenixproject.site/reclaimingutopia.md

 ![Climate Change](/assets/climatechange.jpg)

 All this comes at a time when human extinction looms large on the horizon; multiple crises and revolutions continue to explode around us and within us.
-At this pivotal moment in Earth’s history, how can we use imagination and vision to reach the best possible future?
+At this pivotal moment in Earth’s history, how can we use imagination and vision to navigate collapse and build a free and just society?

 We can only navigate crises as well as we can conceive radically new ways of living.
 In this way, humanity’s current challenges can be seen not just as causes for despair but as shining lights of opportunity that a new world can be born - even in the face of collapse.